How to Get a Green Card: 5 Paths with Requirements & Tips

 • Fourth Preference: Brothers and sisters of adult U.S. citizens

-There’s also a path for fiancés of U.S. citizens to enter the United States for the purpose of marriage and adjustment of status to permanent resident.
+There’s also a path for fiancés of U.S. citizens to enter the United States for marriage and adjust status to permanent resident.
 Family-based immigration can be one of the fastest ways to get a green card.
 In addition to documenting the qualifying relationship, there are several requirements to establish eligibility.
+CitizenPath's Immigrant Visa Petition Package can help you get started.

 2